Witnessing Pickett's Charge

 At 2pm on 3 July 1863, after two days of bitter fighting in and around the small town of Gettysburg in Pennsylvania, some 13,000 Confederate troops left their positions on Seminary Ridge to advance almost a mile over open ground and in intense heat to assault the centre of the Union line.

 General Robert E Lee intended it to be the decisive blow in a battle he appeared close to winning but the assault known to history by the name of the flamboyant Commander of the Virginia Brigade General George E Pickett (below) as ‘Pickett’s Charge’ would be repulsed and fail in its objectives.
-The failure on the part of the Union’s General George Meade to fully exploit the situation meant it was not quite the decisive turning point in the war as first appeared.
+But inaction on the part of the Union’s General George Meade to fully exploit the situation meant it was not quite the decisive turning point in the war as first appeared.

 But it has since become a by-word for folly, sacrifice and courage.